macosta2015/Election_Analysis/README.md

 ### While coding, it will be important to always be aware of the variables and the loops.
 Having nested loops becomes challenging.
 The order of the loops is really important.
 In addition, having coments in the code will always help.

 ## Challenge Summary
 ### This is a great example on how you are able to apply coding skills into real life applications.
+Instead of counting vote by vote you can use code to get the results.
+This is great, as you can then change or use another excel file.